-Guide girls to continue taking the lead as they progress to planning out the specifics of their project.
-As the girls discuss the project, use the following tips to walk them through what they need to accomplish.
+Guide Girl Scouts to continue taking the lead as they progress to planning out the specifics of their project.
+As they discuss the project, use the following tips to walk them through what they need to accomplish.

 Questions for Girls Coaching Tips 1.
-What is our goal for the project?
-Discuss the results the girls hope to achieve with the project.
-Ask specifically what they hope to achieve/ accomplish.
-2. What steps do we need to take to reach our goal?
-Discuss how each girl can pitch in to help the team reach its goal.
-3. What special talents can each girl use to help make the project a success?
-Encourage the girls to think about the special skills that they possess and can contribute to the team's project.
+What is our goal for the project? • Discuss the results the Girl Scouts hope to achieve with the project.
+Ask specifically what they hope to achieve/accomplish.
+2. What steps do we need to take to reach our goal? • Discuss how each Girl Scout can pitch in to help the team reach its goal.
+3. What special talents can each Girl Scout use to help make the project a success? • Encourage them to think about the special skills that they possess and can contribute to the team's project.
 4. What did we learn when we did our Girl Scout Junior Journey that will help make this project run more smoothly?
-Ask the girls to think about how they approached the plan for their Journey project.
+Ask them to think about how they approached the plan for their Journey project.
 Discuss what worked and what did not, and how they might approach things differently for this project.
 5. Who can we ask for help?
-Ask the girls to make a list of people who they think would help with their project.
+Ask the Girl Scouts to make a list of people who they think would help with their project.
 6. How can we get other people involved?
-Suggest that girls contact people they met during their community exploration.
-Each girl can contact one person.
-7. What supplies will we need?
-Suggest starting with a list of supplies the team already has.
+Suggest that Girl Scouts contact people they met during their community exploration.
+Each Girl Scout can contact one person.
+7. What supplies will we need? • Suggest starting with a list of supplies the team already has.
 8. Do we need to earn money for our project or can we get donations from people?
 (Can we use the money from our Fall Product Program and Girl Scout Cookie Program to fund our project?)
 Explore ways to find and use resources that do not require earning money.
 Adhere to the guidelines in your Volunteer Packet and Girl Scout Safety Activity Checkpoints, available at www.gswise.org.
-Suggest girls complete the Budget Sheet.
+Suggest they complete the Budget Sheet.
 9. How much time do we need to finish our project?
 Is that realistic?
-Recommend that the girls create a timeline and a task list to figure out how long everything will take to complete.
-If the girls get stuck, coach them by asking guiding questions.
+Recommend that the Girl Scouts create a timeline and a task list to figure out how long everything will take to complete.
+If they get stuck, coach them by asking guiding questions.
 (For example, which part of the project do you think will take the most/least time?)

-Once girls have an idea of their plan, encourage them to think about what they can add that would help make a difference even after the project ends.
+Once Girl Scouts have an idea of their plan, encourage them to think about what they can add that would help make a difference even after the project ends.
 Discuss how others might be able to continue the project.
-Encourage the girls to go over the plan one last time to make sure that it is realistic.
-Make suggestions on where girls can make adjustments to the plan.
+Encourage them to go over the plan one last time to make sure that it is realistic.
+Make suggestions on where they can make adjustments to the plan.

 Before the team moves to the next step, go over the plan.
 Use the checklist below to make certain the team's plan covers all the bases.
 The answer to all of these questions should be "yes" in order for you to approve the project.
-If you find any "no" answers, encourage the girls to go back and re-think the plan a little more.
+If you find any "no" answers, encourage the Girl Scouts to go back and re-think the plan a little more.